JSusak/ProVoiceProactiveIntervention/README.md

 ### Importing to New Project
 1. Create or open the second project which you want to import the package into.
 2. Select Assets -> Import Package -> Custom Package.
 Locate the created Unity package.
-3. Make sure everything is selected by selecting `All`, and click `Import...`.
+3. Make sure everything is selected by selecting `All`, and click `Import`.
 4. Install `XR Interaction Toolkit` and `XR Hands` from the Unity registry.
 In `XR Hands`, install `Gestures` and `HandVisualizer`.
-5. In Project Settings (Edit -> Project Settings), open Input Manager and add the `Acceleration` and `Brake` input axes to add player movement, as pictured below.
+5. In Project Settings (Edit -> Project Settings), open Input Manager and add the `Acceleration` and `Brake` input axes to allow player movement, as pictured below.
 ![Screenshot](accelpic.PNG)
 ![Screenshot](brakepic.PNG)
 6. *(Optional)* Open the IVI and Cluster scenes in UnityTechnologies -> HMITemplate -> Scenes.
 Once opened, go into File -> Build Profile and add them to the scene list.
-7. Click play to begin the demo scene.
+7. Return to the ProactiveInterventionDemo scene and press the play button (⏵) at the top centre of the screen.

+## Example Demo
+This section explains the asset with a step-by-step walkthrough of the demo scene.
+This assumes that you have opened the demo scene **ProactiveInterventionDemo**, and have set python settings in **BOforUnityManager** GameObject accordingly.
+Alternatively, a video demonstration is included in the installation video (see [Importing to New Project](#importing-to-new-project)).

+While designed to be used with a compatible Virtual Reality (VR) headset with OpenXR and driving apparatus, the demo scene is fully functional with a desktop display and controls including keyboard, mouse or gaming controller.

+1. Press the play button (⏵) at the top centre of the screen.
+2. Switch to the game view.
+3. You will be greeted with a short introduction screen.
+Press the 'Begin' button to start.
+4. After loading, press the 'Next' button to proceed.
+5. You will be located within the vehicle's driving interior.
+Press the respective forward button on your controls to begin moving the vehicle. *If no VR HMD is connected, the camera will remain in a static position.*
+6. After driving forward, the vehicle will enter the sphere collider and activate proactive intervention.
+See [How does proactive intervention occur?](#how-does-proactive-intervention-occur?) for further details on the implementation.
+7. After reaching the goal collider, marked in yellow, a questionnaire will appear, covering the driver's dashboard.
+Use a VR controller, or computer mouse, to answer the corresponding questions.
+8. Click 'Next' to begin a new iteration.
+The new iteration will begin automatically.

+*Iterations can be terminated early, through the 'End Simulation' button to trigger the questionnaire, or 'Restart Iteration' to reload the iteration from the beginning.*

 ## Adding Custom Intervention Design
 You can extend this asset by adding your own custom design parameters and GameObjects to model proactive IVCA intervention design using MOBO.